All Episodes

 It's very strange.

-I mean, he was la late at night in the House office building, actually a different office building than the one he works in, and he left this laptop in there and had a copy of his ID, this laptop with username rep DWS, and then a letter to the prosecutors and a note that said attorney client privilege.
+I mean, he was late at night in the house office building, actually a different office building than the one he works in, and he left his laptop in there and had a copy of his ID, this laptop with the username Rep DWS, and then a letter to the prosecutors and a note that said attorney-client privilege.

 It seems like something that he's smart enough not to forget.

-So there were people were kind of uh wondering did he leave it there intentionally.
+So people were kind of wondering, did he leave it there intentionally?

 Wow.

-Um isn't it so does do you think that this in any way and do you have any indication through your through your digging into this case and your research into this case and you're investigating into this case?
+Do you think that this in any way, and do you have any indication through your digging into this case and your research into this case and your investigating into this case?

-Do you think any of this could be connected to the idea that the DNC, remember that she was fired on the eve of the DNC convention, that there's information that could implicate her in the sense that that she was involved in being partnered with Hillary Clinton and her campaign as chairman of the DNC, chairwin woman of the DNC, and that Bernie basically was axed out and had no mathematical chance to win.
+Do you think any of this could be connected to the idea that the DNC, remember she was fired on the eve of the DNC convention, that there's information that could implicate her in the sense that she was involved in being partnered with Hillary Clinton in her campaign as chairman of the DNC, chairwoman of the DNC, and that Bernie basically was axed out and had no mathematical chance to win.

 In other words, the fix was in from the get-go.